Ana Lucía Martínez: Career statistics

+International goals

 Personal life

-"Analu" is the daughter of Civil Engineer Jorge Martínez and Miriam Maldonado (1960–2018), who was Professor and Researcher at the University of San Carlos of Guatemala and the School of Social Work, Director of the University Institute of the Women, activist and feminist.
-"Analu" is the third of 4 children, with elder brothers Sigrid and Luis Alejandro and a younger brother Julio Camilo.
+"Analu" is the daughter of Civil Engineer Jorge Martínez and Miriam Maldonado (1960–2018), who was professor and researcher at the University of San Carlos of Guatemala and the School of Social Work, director of the University Institute of Women, activists and feminists.
+"Analu" is the third of four children, with elder brothers Sigrid and Luis Alejandro and a younger brother Julio Camilo.